buhrmi/vue-sync/README.md

       }
     })

+If you don't want to add a browser history entry when the value changes, use the `noHistory` option.

+  new Vue({
+    data: {
+      currentPage: 'users'
+    },
+    url: {
+      currentPage: {
+        param: 'page',
+        noHistory: true
+      }
+    }
+  })

 #### Local Storage

 Sync state with local storage.
 This will keep vue data in sync between multiple browser tabs and restore the data when reloading the page.